grampelberg/kty/docs/deployment.md

 # Deployment

-The `kuberift` server needs access to your cluster's API server and credentials to connect to it.
+The `kty` server needs access to your cluster's API server and credentials to connect to it.
 There are a couple ways to do this:

 - [On cluster](#on-cluster)
 - [Off cluster](#off-cluster)